 Some trouble began in 1859, when Charles Dickens published a series of anonymous articles in All the Year Round, his new journal following Household Words.
 That series was titled “A Physician’s Ghosts,” and Parts I and II appeared on August 6, Part III on August 13, and Part IV on August 27.
 Previously, Dickens had a cordial relationship with William Howitt, publishing his writing in Household Worlds.
-But Howitt was not pleased with “A Physician’s Ghosts.”
+But Howitt took umbrage at “A Physician’s Ghosts.”

 In fact, Howitt was peeved enough to have written Dickens a letter expressing his discontent, which he then had reprinted in the British Spiritualist Telegraph.
 In that reprint, the letter is prefaced by Howitt himself with an explanation that the anonymous physician attempts to explain ghostly encounters as a matter of thought transference occurring at the point of death — a moment of clairvoyance — instead of as the lingering spirit of a deceased person.
 This idea, called “crisis apparitions,” would go on to gain great interest to members of the Society of Psychical Research and similar investigators.
 Howitt, a traditional ghostologist, scoffs at this notion in his letter and brings up a haunted house in Cheshunt to prove his point.
 This is exactly the site that Dickens would be unable to locate a few months later.